-With contributions from fifteen scholars from several countries exploring urbanism, urbanization and climate change, this book provides insights into the contextual and environmental issues shaping Rio in the age of globalization.
-Each of the book’s three sections address an interdisciplinary range of topics impacting urbanism in Latin America, which will be accessible to researchers and professionals interested in urbanization, urban design, sustainability, planning and architecture.
+With contributions from 15 scholars from several countries exploring urbanism, urbanization, and climate change, this book provides insights into the contextual and environmental issues shaping Rio in the age of globalization.
+Each of the book’s three sections addresses an interdisciplinary range of topics impacting urbanism in Latin America, which will be accessible to researchers and professionals interested in urbanization, urban design, sustainability, planning, and architecture.

 List of Figures

 - Introduction: Rio de Janeiro - urban expansion and environment

 - The impact of future sea-level rise on Rio de Janeiro: a geological perspective

 - One Katrina every year: the challenge of urban flooding in tropical cities

 - Changing informality: gentrification of favelas in Rio de Janeiro

 - Staging the city, transforming the slum: festifavelization in Rio de Janeiro

 - Barra da Tijuca: urban planning challenges in a global suburb